Black and White Printers: Cost & Quality Guide

 When considering printing materials that contain elements other than plain text (e.g. pictures, graphics) monochrome printers can only handle documents intended for internal use in the company, because the quality would not catch the eye of or impress any client.
 The graphics, whilst readable, would not have the same impact on the receiver as when printed in colour and pictures may not even be recognizable if the printer is of extra low quality.

-The size of the business printer depends on the number of functions it can perform.
+The size of the office printer depends on the number of functions it can perform.
 That is not to say that black and white printers are naturally smaller than their colour equivalents, but it is easier to find a basic black and white model that can serve a few functions and fits on top of your desk than it is with a colour one.
-Of course, if you require printing in a larger format than standard A4 sheets, your A3 printer or other large-format printer will take up more space.
+Of course, if you require printing in a larger format than standard A4 sheets, your A3 printer or other large format printers will take up more space.

 Monochrome lasers have the biggest variety of paper handling options.
 Their maximum paper capacity largely depends on their size but can reach well over 4,000 sheets split into a few cassettes.
 They can also have built-in features like double-sided-printing (duplexing) both by printing on each side simultaneously or automatically reversing the page to print on the other side.
 Additional options include stackers, sorters, staplers and hole-punchers, providing complete control of the project and giving it a complete finish.

-You can compare prices of black and white printers easily and free of charge, by filling out a quote request form.
-We can aid you in your decision making process by providing the information necessary to make a well-informed choice.
+You can compare prices of black and white printers easily and free of charge, by filling in a quote request form.
+We can aid you in your decision making process by providing up to four quotes from trusted suppliers in your area.
+Our service does not incur any further obligations.